 Built around 1870 in the Scottish Baronial style, this historic listed building is ideally located at the heart of the Borders in the Royal Burgh of Selkirk, with road and nearby rail links to Edinburgh to the north and England to the south.

 Working with some of the best local businesses it offers guests a range of exciting personalised packages.
 From a personal chef to electric bikes delviered to the doorstep, it’s covered.

 Guests who can bear to drag themselves away from the comforts of the house will enjoy a region steeped in history and reminders of the region’s colourful past as the home of the notorious and bloodthirsty Border Reivers.

 There’s some of the best hillwalking in Scotland on the doorstep and easy access to world-class cycling trails (with secure bike storage on site) and golf courses.
 For anglers, there’s the Tweed, while wildlife lovers have the opportunity to spot golden eagles, ospreys and red squirrels.

-And if that’s all too energetic, guests can put their feet up in the garden or retire to one of the local bars and restaurants a short walk away for a bit of rest and relaxation.
+And if that’s all too energetic, guests can put their feet up in the new decked garden seating area in a little orchard looking out to the hills, or retire to one of the local bars and restaurants a short walk away for a bit of rest and relaxation.